 Fee: $50 or 0.02% of the value of all LLC assets (Whichever is greater) to file on time.

-Each year, thousands of LLCs are unknowingly dissolved or suspended for failing to file an annual report.
+Each year, thousands of LLCs are fined or unknowingly dissolved for missing an important state filing, such as an annual report.
 When this happens, LLC owners risk loss of limited liability protection.
-A registered agent service can help prevent this outcome by notifying you of upcoming filing deadlines and by submitting reports on your behalf.
+A registered agent service can help prevent this outcome by notifying you of upcoming filing deadlines and submitting reports on your behalf.

 * Recommended: INCFILE.COM offers a reliable registered agent service.